 Get more for your money by pursuing this ranking of the "Best Economics Schools for the Money".
 These rankings were created to help students like you discover quality and affordable options.
 We create all of our rankings with outcomes in mind.
 See the full ranking methodology.

 Any student who is interested in Economics needs to take a look at University of Minnesota - Twin Cities.
-Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.
+With over 20,000 undergraduates, this school is among the largest schools in the U.S..